 - Keep the feet and toes well-cleaned

-- Mixing organic tee tree oil with oregano oil and applying 1 drop to toenails before bed has been shown to work well.
+- Mixing organic tea tree oil with oregano oil and applying one drop to toenails before bed has been shown to work well.

-- Mix 1 drop of 35% Food grade Hydrogen peroxide with 6 drops of distilled water, 3 drops of organic apple cider vinegar and 1 drop of DMSO.
+- Mix one drop of 35% Food grade Hydrogen peroxide with six drops of distilled water, three drops of organic apple cider vinegar and one drop of DMSO.
 Apply to infected nails in the morning and before bed.
 This may burn slightly but seems to be one of the best and fastest remedies.

-Mycozil will help treat toenail fungus internally, while the tips above will help treat toenail fungus externally.
+Mycozil will help balance the toenail fungus internally, while the tips above are an external approach.